6 places to go to avoid EES

 Short on time?
 Let us summarise this guide for you.

-The EU's Entry/Exit System (EES) completed its phased rollout on 10 April 2026.
-All 29 Schengen countries must now register every non-EU traveller — including UK nationals — with biometrics at every border crossing.
-The transition has already caused serious disruption: Lisbon suspended EES for three months after seven-hour queues; Paris CDG's e-gates couldn't handle UK passports until late March 2026; Spanish airports saw processing times up 70% at peak periods.
-Industry bodies are warning of four-to-six-hour queues this summer unless suspension measures are widely used.
+The EU's Entry/Exit System (EES) is now fully live.
+All 29 Schengen countries must register every non-EU traveller — including UK nationals — with biometrics at every border crossing.
+The rollout has already caused serious disruption: Lisbon suspended EES for three months after seven-hour queues; Paris CDG's e-gates couldn't handle UK passports until late March 2026; Spanish airports saw processing times up 70% at peak periods.
+Industry bodies are warning of lengthy queues this summer unless suspension measures are widely used — and airlines are already warning passengers they risk missing flights if they don't budget extra time at passport control.
 Member states can pause EES for up to 90 days during peak travel.
-ETIAS — the separate advance travel authorisation UK visitors will need — is targeted for Q4 2026, but you don't need to act on that yet.
+ETIAS — the separate advance travel authorisation UK visitors will eventually need — is targeted for Q4 2026, but you don't need to act on that yet.

 Now mandatory at all borders: All 29 Schengen area countries plus Iceland, Liechtenstein, Norway and Switzerland must now operate EES at every crossing point.
 Ireland and Cyprus remain outside the Schengen Area and are not affected.